k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 The `k2space.sh` file is a `bash` script.
 A Windows PowerShell-compatible script is not yet available.
 To run the `k2space.sh` script, start the `Git Bash` applications offered by Git.
 Using `Git Bash` you can run the script after you change the directory to its location.

-If you have Git integration enabled within Windows Explorer, you can also start `Git Bash` from Windows Explorer by navigating to the script's directory, right-clicking within the Explorer's window, and selecting "Show more options".
-This will display an "Open Git Bash here" menu item you can use to start `Git Bash` to run `k2start.sh`.
+If you have Git integration enabled within Windows Explorer, you can also start `Git Bash` from Windows Explorer by navigating to the script's directory, right-clicking within the Explorer's window, and selecting 'Show more options'.
+This will display an 'Open Git Bash here' menu item that can be used to start `Git Bash` to run `k2start.sh`.

 #### Create Spaces on Your Server